 The chamber music concert in Smetana Hall last night was exceptional!
 Professional musicians, including violins, violas, cello, and bass, played classical compositions to perfection.
-The musicians are from the Prague Radio Symphony Orchestra, Prague Music Chamber Orchestra, the Czech Philharmonic, and other orchestras.
+The musicians are from the Prague Radio Symphony Orchestra, PKO-Prague Music Chamber Orchestra, and Czech Philharmonic.

 The music was so beautiful, it was sad when the concert ended!
 Classical music is continuously performed at cathedrals and concert halls throughout Prague.
 The audience included about 100 people, a mix of tourists and locals.

 Musicians regularly play classical music in Smetana Hall.
 The program doesn’t list names, but they were talented masters and soloists.
 Compositions performed included:

 - W. A. Mozart: A Little Night Music

 - G. F. Handel: Largo from Xerxes Opera

 - P. Mascagni: Intermezzo Sinfonica

 - A. Dvořák: Largo from Symphony No. 9 From New World

 Principal members of the Czechoslovak Radio Symphony formed the PKO-Prague Chamber Orchestra in 1951.
 The orchestra performs a wide repertoire, focusing on Bohemian composers.

 The orchestra is managed by the musicians and has made recordings and won international awards.
 The orchestra collaborates with distinguished conductors and leading soloists.
 They have toured Latin America, United States, Canada, Japan, Korea, Malaysia, and Singapore.